 While SMS and push notifications are all the rage among marketers these days, make no mistake about it: email is still king of the marketing jungle.
 That’s not to say text-based solutions don’t have merit — they’re great for real-time communications and more — but they don’t match the versatility or brand-building powers of an email campaign.
-It’s time to get into email optimization.
+It’s time to enhance that email performance.

 Email still reigns supreme, but that doesn’t mean every campaign you deploy is going to perform at a high-level.
 Here are some steps you can take to fine-tune your email marketing to maximize your conversions.